 Indeed, all of the wonderful art objects in this gallery are Tasmanian.
 The building in which the Latrobe Fine Art Gallery is situated at 41-41a Gilbert Street has an interesting history, having been used by many different occupants.
 The building is C1865 and has been Nathan’s Store and residence, the Mistletoe Lodge (United Order of Druids), a photographic studio, a public hall, a bank, a post office and a place for band practice.

-As well as the building’s history being extremely interesting, you will find Beverley Skurulis a very interesting lady.
-You will leave the Latrobe Fine Art Gallery enriched by the experience.
 Latrobe Fine Art Gallery has a website with information about the artwork and a store with items for sale.
-For more information phone: 036426 2931 or 0407 581 796 or email Beverley Skurulis.
+For more information phone: 036426 2931 or 0407 581 796.

-We received the following message from Penny Skurulis-Winter inviting us to visit Latrobe Fine Art Gallery…
+Prior to publishing Lorraine’s article, we’d received a message from Penny Skurulis-Winter inviting us to visit.

-I have been following Think Tasmania on Facebook for quite a while now and really look forward to reading about where you have been.
-I was wondering if you would at some stage like to drop into the Latrobe Fine Art Gallery in Latrobe.
-We are at 41 Gilbert Street, Latrobe and have renovated an original 1864 house that was once the town hall, a photographic studio, a bank, a bric-a-brac shop and now an exclusively Tasmanian wares gallery.
+She’d been following Think Tasmania on Facebook for a while and looked forward to reading about where we’d been.
+She was wondering if we’d like to drop into the Latrobe Fine Art Gallery at 41 Gilbert Street at some stage.
+The business (housed in a renovated 1864 property) has been used for the town hall, a photographic studio, a bank, a bric-a-brac shop and now an exclusively Tasmanian wares gallery.

 We appreciate all the support and requests we receive from our readers and followers, and do try to cover as much territory as humanly possible.
 Given Think Tasmania is an independent and fully self-funded website, we have to coordinate times and a budget for travel.

 We were able to expedite this article when Lorraine volunteered to research and report back about places in and around her home town of Latrobe.